inspec/inspec-aws/docs/resources/aws_batch_job_queues.md

 # aws\_batch_\_job\_queues

-Use the `aws_batch_job_queues` InSpec audit resource to test properties of multiple AWS Batch job queues.
+Use the `aws_batch_job_queues` InSpec audit resource to test the properties of the multiple AWS batch job queues.

 ## Syntax